Geography of California: Faults, volcanoes, and tsunamis

 Coastal cities are vulnerable to tsunamis from locally generated earthquakes as well as those elsewhere in the Pacific Ring of Fire.
-The Great Chilean earthquake tsunami (1960) killed one person and caused $500,000 to $1,000,000 dollars of damage in Los Angeles, damaged harbors in many coastal cities, and flooded streets in Crescent City.
+The Great Chilean earthquake tsunami (1960) killed one person and caused $500,000 to $1,000,000 of damage in Los Angeles, damaged harbors in many coastal cities, and flooded streets in Crescent City.
 Waves from the Alaskan Good Friday earthquake of 1964 killed twelve people in Crescent City and caused damage as far south as Los Angeles.
 USGS has released the UCERF California earthquake forecast which models earthquake occurrence in California.

 California is also home to several volcanoes, including Lassen Peak, which erupted in 1914 and 1921, and Mount Shasta.